Governmental Advisory Committee (GAC) Advice Status

 Phase 3 | Evaluate & Consider

-As per the Board's 12 May 2021 resolution, the Board has considered the GAC's consensus advice to consider the GAC's Minority Statement.
+As per the Board's 12 May 2021 resolution, the Board has considered the GAC's consensus advice to take into account the GAC's Minority Statement.
 As the 12 May 2021 scorecard states, "the Board will consider all relevant public policy concerns, including those raised by the GAC, along with available legal guidance."
 The Board has considered the GAC's Minority Statement and continues to confer with the GNSO Council and community to determine next steps regarding the SSAD policy recommendations.
-On 9 June 2022, the Board agreed to the GNSO Council's request to pause the consideration of the SSAD-related recommendations while proceeding with the simpler, more cost effective system design (the system is now called "WHOIS Disclosure System") (the Board's letter is posted at https://www.icann.org/en/system/files/correspondence/botterman-to-fouquart-09jun22-en.pdf).
-With the publication of the WHOIS Disclosure System Design Paper, the GNSO Council requested the Board to proceed with the implementation and the subsequent running of the WHOIS Disclosure System for up to 2 years while continuing to pause the consideration of the SSAD-related recommendations.
+On 27 February 2023, the Board adopted a resolution to proceed with the development and up to two-year operation of the WHOIS Disclosure System (now renamed as "Registration Data Request Service") while continuing to pause the consideration of the SSAD-related policy recommendations based on the GNSO Council's request.
+ICANN org started its implementation work, and the service is expected to launch by November 2023.
+ICANN Org will continue to provide the GAC and other SO/ACs with updates on the progress of this implementation effort.

 ICANN61 San Juan Communique